appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/json-web-tokens-jwt.md

 Once a user has successfully authenticated through a Single Sign-On (SSO) Provider, the access tokens can be used within Appsmith.
 The access token is stored in the environment variable `APPSMITH_USER_OAUTH2_ACCESS_TOKEN`, and for security reasons, it is not accessible on the client side.

-You can read the value of the access token using the environment variable between the angular braces`<<>>.`
+You can reference the access token using the environment variable between the angular braces`<<>>`.

 ```
 <<APPSMITH_USER_OAUTH2_ACCESS_TOKEN>>
 ```

-By incorporating this syntax into your Appsmith application, you can retrieve and utilize the value of the access token as needed.
+Whenever you reference the access token, the corresponding environment variable, `<<APPSMITH_USER_OAUTH2_ACCESS_TOKEN>>`, is automatically replaced with the access token of the currently logged-in user.

+For example, if you include the access token as a bearer token in an API request, the server replaces the `<<APPSMITH_USER_OAUTH2_ACCESS_TOKEN>>` placeholder with the actual access token of the logged-in user before making the API endpoint call.